enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 	Just one because we estimatejust one betas in the 2nd level

 What are one and two sample t-test for 2nd Level?

+How do we get the mean of the betas?
+	We get the mean by minimizing the error (the residuals).
+Because its